ActiveState/documentation-public/content/state/commands/init.md

 ---
-title: "Command: init"
+title: init
 ---

-The `init` command enables you to create a new empty project on your local machine.
-Once the project is created locally, use the `push` command to push your local changes to the ActiveState Platform so that you project is available in the Dashboard and to enable all project features, such as secrets.
+Create a new ActiveState Platform project.<!--more--> Once the project is created locally, use the `push` command to push your local changes to the ActiveState Platform so that you project is available in the Dashboard and to enable all project features, such as secrets.

 ## Usage